MicrosoftDocs/dynamics-365-ai/ai-docs/sales/connect-a-sequence-to-records.md

 ---
-title: "Connect a sequence to records in the sales accelerator | MicrosoftDocs"
+title: "Connect sequence to records in the sales accelerator | MicrosoftDocs"
-description: "Learn how to create a sequence in sales accelerator." ms.date: 01/11/2021 ms.topic: article
+description: "Connect a sequence to a record based on the entity that the sequence is created in the sales accelerator." ms.date: 01/11/2021 ms.topic: article
 author: udaykirang